1Mill/notes/books/joy-of-agility.md

 * Have customer-centric metrics.
 A customer does not care about MMR, but they do care about the time to resolve their problem.
 * Respond rapidly to people to build and maintain trust.

-* Widsome of the crowd / crowd sourcing knowledge is a powerful tool.
+* Wisdom of the crowd / crowd sourcing knowledge is a powerful tool.
 * Avoid unnessesary rules, regulations, etc. to remain adaptable.

 * Experiential learning accelerates learning